matatk/audiochart/REFERENCE.md

 ### AudioChart using Google Chart Tools

-The steps to create the [Google Charts "Hello, World" example](http://matatk.agrip.org.uk/audiochart/hello-world-tutorial.html) are detailed in the [README](https://github.com/matatk/audiochart/blob/gh-pages/README.md).
+The steps to create the [Google Charts "Hello, World" example](http://matatk.agrip.org.uk/audiochart/examples/hello/) are detailed on its page and the commented code documentation linked from that page.

  * **`type` (string):** "google"
  * **`data` (object):** the [`GoogleDataTable`](https://developers.google.com/chart/interactive/docs/reference#DataTable) behind the chart.